rr-/szurubooru/API.md

 - `<version>`: resource version.
 See [versioning](#versioning).
 - `<creation-time>`: time the user token was created , formatted as per RFC 3339.
 - `<last-edit-time>`: time the user token was edited, formatted as per RFC 3339.
+- `<last-usage-time>`: the last time this token was used during a login involving `?bump-login`, formatted as per RFC 3339.

 ## Tag category
 **Description**